w4bremer/template-cpp14/templates/README.md

     ```
     compiler.libcxx=libstdc++11
     ```
 2. Execute the test script depending on the host platform.
-This will build all depedencies and module files, including examples.
+This will build all dependencies and module files, including examples.
    * Or on **Linux, Mac** execute the shell script `test_conan.sh`.

         ```